Padres’ Machado denies bumping umpire, to appeal 1-game ban

 “You could see the video.
 I mean, I was right the whole way.
 There’s video for it.”

-The third baseman had two hits and scored twice before being ejected by Welke in the fifth inning Saturday night after a called third strike.
+The third baseman had two hits and scored twice before being ejected by Welke in the fifth inning Saturday night at Colorado after a called third strike.

 Asked if Welke indicated at the time that there was contact, Machado said: “He pointed but I was way too into the zone on letting him hear what I had to say on what I thought about the whole call.
 I didn’t touch him.
 I didn’t think I touched him.
 Video says it all. … I think we’ve got a good case.
 I don’t think anyone’s ever gotten suspended a game for arguing balls and strikes.
 I think that’s a little too much, a little unjustified, but there’s a process to this and we’re going to go through it.”